gabrielfurcal/vacobuild-test/README.md

 Implemented for this project:
 * Facade, to create the services to abstract the business logic and let the controllers clean
 * Builder to facilitate object creation for models and DTOs
-* DTOs to map data I only want to be shown for the client
+* DTOs to map data I only want to be manipulated from the client side

 ## Database Design
 * This project was developed using Code First apporach with Spring Data JPA, using Hibernate as the ORM core